 Head Coach, Amy Lawson

 Amy Lawson is the head coach and chief motivator at Kennebec Valley Coaching.
 After being cut from (literally) every team sport she ever tried, Amy started running competitively as a freshman in high school, and hasn't stopped since.
 Back in the glory days, Amy posted personal records of 5:09 in the mile and 10:58 in the 2-mile.
 In the late 90s, she was top 10 nationally ranked for 3200 meters (second in New England), and was Connecticut State champion in the 1600 and 3200.
 She has worked for Nike's Green Mountain Running Camp, and was a scholarship athlete for Virginia Tech.
 In adulthood, Amy has run over a dozen marathons, a number of half marathons, triathlons of various distances, and is competitive on a local level.
 She finished Ironman Lake Placid in 2016 as a middle of the packer.
-Most recently, Amy qualified to compete in the Leadville Trail 100 Mountain Bike race with a time of 12:00:24.
+Most recently, Amy took on and completed the Leadville Trail 100 Mountain Bike race with a time of 12:00:24.
 After years of longing for a sporty nickname, this race finally made her dream a reality -- Amy's new trail name is "Close Enough."